claudiorivera/scavenger-hunt/README.md

 ## New In This Version

-- Refactored to use Next 13 `app` directory
+- Migrated to a monorepo

 ## Future Improvements

+- Mobile app using React Native
 - Allow admins to delete items
 - Allow admins to flag users as admins
 - Allow users to delete their profiles